Release Notes

-KaOS is pleased to announce the availability of the November release of a new stable ISO.
+It is a great pleasure to present to you the March release of a new stable ISO.

-More application are now ready to use Qt6 and Frameworks 6 including Freecad, Sqlitebrowser, Cantor, Kalzium, Webacmoid and Liquidshell.
+More application are now ready to use Qt6 and Frameworks 6 including Krita, Scribus, QTox, Bibletime and GCompris.

-Among the new packages included is Harper, an open source grammar & spellchecker.
+Among the new packages included is Nextcloud-client, an opensource sync client for Nextcloud.

 Support has been added for the new filesystem bcachefs, it is still in experimental stage, but is included in the kernel build, and the needed bcachefs-tools are available in the repositories.
 Calamares can use bcachefs when used in manual mode, though no specific settings for this filesystem have been implemented yet.